PKopel/traffic-operator/README.md

 3. Computing average bandwidth used on each worker node from information saved in `TrafficWatch` and metrics provided by Node Exporter

-4. Updating labels on each node
+4. If a node is in the same 'fit/unfit' state for two consecutive reconciliations, operator updates labels on it to reflect that state

-5. Creating/updating `Deployment` defined in `TrafficWatch`
+5. Creating/updating `Deployment` defined in `TrafficWatch` if the `TrafficWatch` is marked as ready (which happens after two succesfull reconciliations)

 6. Saving current statistics in `TrafficWatch`